SamMSalem/Diabetes-USA-Analysis/README.md

 ![channel effectiveness](https://github.com/SamMSalem/Diabetes-USA-Analysis/blob/533db24726a61b2b49fb43fec8af41fd6ea69173/Marketing%20Photos/brands_ms.png)

 ### Insights
-The graph, a bar chart, provides a clear snapshot of the market share for five different diabetes drugs.
-The length of each bar represents the percentage of the total market that the brand controls.
+The Pie chart provides a clear snapshot of the market share for five different diabetes drugs.
+The length of each slice represents the percentage of the total market that the brand controls.
 The visualization reveals a highly competitive market, dominated by a few key players, with a significant disparity between the top brands and the others.
   - Ozempic: This brand is the undisputed market leader.
 It has the largest market share, controlling just over 24%.
 Its near-equal dominance suggests a direct and intense rivalry for the top spot.
   - Mounjaro and Trulicity: Trulicity and Mounjaro are strong second and third-place competitors.
 Their market share is significant, at approximately 22% for each, placing them firmly in the top tier behind the market leaders.
 This indicates a robust market presence and a strong competitive position.
 Their combined market share represents over 40% of the total market, making them the most influential players.
   - Jardiance: Jardiance holds a solid position, with a market share of around 13%.
 While not a top-tier leader, its substantial share indicates a stable and recognizable brand with a dedicated customer base.